kaylamuraoka/Fitness-Diary/README.md

 npm install express  // for express dependencies npm i mongoose  // for mongoose dependencies npm i morgan  // for morgan dependencies
 ```

+To populate the database you can run the seed.js file in the seeders directory with the command:
+`npm run seed`

 ## Usage